HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 - **Privacy:** A less intrusive website is better for users, giving them control over their data and what they choose to share.
 Privacy-focused websites are also often more environmentally-friendly in that they track, store, and maintain less data.
 - **Mis/disinformation:**  People turn to the internet to answer questions.
 Content that includes misinformation (unintentional) and disinformation (intentional) undermines users' ability to do this in an efficient manner.
 - **Attention economy:** Avoiding <a hreflang="en" href="https://blog.mozilla.org/en/internet-culture/mozilla-explains/deceptive-design-patterns/">deceptive patterns</a> keeps users focused, reducing pointless browsing or diverting them from their initial purpose.
-- **Security:** Aiming for sustainability can also help secure your website by reducing its attack surface: less externalities, less functionalities, etc
+- **Security:** Aiming for sustainability can also help secure your website by reducing its attack surface: less external resources, less functionality, etc

 These are all part of a broader organizational approach to <a hreflang="en" href="https://www.mightybytes.com/blog/what-is-corporate-digital-responsibility/">corporate digital responsibility</a> that aligns with digital sustainability principles.